leotrs/erdos/content/graphs/nodes_edges.md

 ## Problem

-There are many ways to represent a graph, For now, we choose the simplest possible way to do it, where each node is represented by a single integer, and each edge by a pair of two nodes.
+There are many ways to represent a graph, for now, we choose the simplest possible way to do it, where each node is represented by a single integer, and each edge by a pair of two nodes.
 In this way, we can represent a graph in a file by defining the number of nodes, edges, and each edge in a